Innoactive/Hub-Tutorial-Unity-Project/README.md

 Up to now everything so far was in offline mode, so not networked and not intended for multiple users in the same application.
 Let's switch to muli-user sessions!

+The _Innoactive Hub SDK_ is built upon _Photon_ for networking and multi-user capabalities.
+To get started with multi-user open your _photon-config.json_ in the project's _Config_ folder where hosting is currently set to _OfflineMode_.
+Change it to either _SelfHosted_ or _PhotonCloud_ depending on your preferences and update your _appId_ (and _serverAddress_ if you prefer _SelfHosted_).
+Save the config, find a friend and start your application to meet in the virtual world.
+You probably notice that the wooden box is not networked and moving it will only be done for the local user while objects spawned from the menu are automatically networked.

+Adjusting an object to make it multi-user ready is quite simple.
+Add an _InteractableObjectNetworking_ component to the wooden box which automatically attaches a _PhotonView_.
+This will synchronize the transform between all users but the snapping to the drop zone is still missing.
+Continue by adding a _SnapDropZoneNetworking_ component to the _WoodenboxDropZone_, run the application and see how other people can manipulate objects within the same scene.

+When you spawn your flashlight you can see that it automatically gets a _InteractableObjectNetworking_ and moving the object is networked but the state as well as the spread angle are not.
+Therefore, those special functionalities have to be synchronized _by hand_.
+Open the _FlashlightNetworking_ script which already inherits from _InteractableObjectNetworking_ and thus just the special behavior has to be implemented.

 ## <a name="Chapter12"></a>**Chapter 12** Window System

 This chapter covers one of the many helper and utility features within the _Innoactive Hub SDK_ which will make your life easier.
 Sometimes you might want to show a notification, dialog or error message for the user in the virtual environment.
 The _WindowFactory_ will save you a lot of time and also keeps your messages consistent.